a-little-hoof/a-little-hoof.github.io/_pages/about copy.md

 ---

 - I am a senior undergraduate at Peking University, where I am advised by [Prof. He Sun](https://ai4imaging.github.io/).
 I am also also affiliated with [Tong class](https://tongclass.ac.cn/), Yuanpei College.
-My research focues on generative models and low level vision.
+My research focuses on generative models and low level vision.

 - Besides research, I enjoy hiking and running.
 I've participated in several marathons, and I once spent an entire summer involved in ecological field research in Saihanba and Xihaigu.